jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 17
 Looking Beyond the CVE
 18
-LockBit and Its Technicolor Affiliate Program:
+LockBit and Its Technicolor Affiliate Program:

+
 How One RaaS Offering Has Spawned Diverse Tradecraft 22
 Tooling Deep Dive: Emerging, Trending and Mainstay Tools 29
-Better Together: OverWatch and Falcon Complete
+Better Together: OverWatch and Falcon Complete

+
 Team Up to Deliver Immediate Time\-to\-Value
 36
 Looking Deeper: Interesting Tradecraft
 38
 AQUATIC PANDA Demonstrates Deep Familiarity in Victim Network 39
-Healthcare Sector Finds Itself in the Crosshairs of eCrime Ransomware Affiliates
+Healthcare Sector Finds Itself in the Crosshairs

+
+of eCrime Ransomware Affiliates
 
 46
-Out with the Old, In with the ISO: How Adversaries Have Adapted to the Retirement of the Macro
+Out with the Old, In with the ISO: How Adversaries

+
+Have Adapted to the Retirement of the Macro
 54
-Better Together: Be an Active Partner to Get the Most from Your OverWatch and Falcon Subscription
+Better Together: Be an Active Partner to Get the Most from

+
+Your OverWatch and Falcon Subscription
 61
 Looking Ahead: OverWatch Showcases the Future of Threat Hunting 62
 OverWatch Takes to the Sky: Hunting for Adversaries in the Cloud 63
-OverWatchs Patented Technology Delivers
+OverWatch’s Patented Technology Delivers

+
 Inimitable Threat Hunting Capability
 69
-Better Together: Threes a CrowdStrike Powerhouse
+Better Together: Three’s a CrowdStrike Powerhouse
 72
 Conclusion
 73